Need practical advice on the job search process? Download our graduate career guides here!

 Career Services can give you advice on all your application materials (see our resources here) and perspectives on how to tailor your application to specific kinds of academic institutions.
 We can also prepare you to speak about your research and teaching in interviews.
 Once you have received a job offer, we are happy to guide you through negotiations.

-The PhD Career Exploration Fellowship (CEF) connects doctoral students with mentors working outside of academia, in museums, libraries, pharmaceutical and biotech companies, consulting firms, nonprofit research institutes, administrative offices, and more.
-For more information, please visit the PhD Career Exploration Fellowship webpage.
+The PhD Career Exploration Initiative (CEI) connects doctoral students with mentors working outside of academia, in museums, libraries, pharmaceutical and biotech companies, consulting firms, nonprofit research institutes, administrative offices, law firms, and more.
+For more information, please visit the PhD Career Exploration Initiative webpage.

 Read more